sohardforaname/problem_manager/README.md

 You can query more than one problem like the example.

-if you add "-f" before the number_of_tag, you should input number_of_tag + 1 strings, and the last one is
+if you add "-f" before the number_of_tag, you should input number_of_tag + 1 strings, and the last one is the relative path.

+see example "test2" in detailed.

 Example:

 ```
 >>> -a
 test1 4 t1 t2 t3 t4
-test2 2 t1 t2
+test2 -f 2 t1 t2 test2.cpp
 end
 ```